AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 categories: react, react-native, ios, android
 ---

-**DRAFT: Code samples are indicative only, and may include syntax errors.
-Please excuse any grammer or spelling sillyness**
+**Code samples are indicative only, and may include syntax errors**

 # A single React component for both web and native

 Every line of code is a liability, but not every line creates value.
 This is especially interesting when it comes to building native & web apps that offer the same features.
 Theoretically, _all_ domain code can be shared between _all_ platforms.
 That is to say, all platforms have the concept of the "Login button", and a "button pressed" event.
 But different platforms render the button and handle its events differently.

 Rebuilding React web apps in [React Native](https://facebook.github.io/react-native/) has great code/effort reuse potential.
+Typically when people talk about cross-platform in React, they are talking about learn-once, write anywhere or using a set of shared primitives that are understood across platforms.
+This article explores a third option.

 I've been building a prototype that **takes a React web components, and maximally reuses them in a ReactNative app**.
 After rebuilding two features, I've settled on a technique, which I will describe in this article, along with my experiences and some observations.

 # React recap